 To support this, carefully-sequenced programmes of study will focus on the progression of these key skills, using interesting and relevant subject material to stimulate their engagement.
 Early reading is taught using Little Wandle - an accredited systematic synthetic phonics scheme - where we strive that children ‘keep up’ rather than ‘catch up’.
 Phonics assessment continues until our passionate, literacy-focused staff are confident that our children have a knowledge of phonics.
 Entering the latter stages of their primary education, they will be immersed into the Accelerated Reader Programme – a popular initiative which supports the growth of independent reading and comprehension skills, developing our academy’s all-though culture of reading.

-With a heavy emphasis on reading and vocabulary, students will embark on a curriculum which will foster and encourage an enthusiasm for fiction through the exploration of literary classics by writers such as Shakespeare, Orwell and Dickens.
+With a heavy emphasis on reading and vocabulary, your child will embark on a Key Stage 3 and 4 curriculum which stewards and encourages an enthusiasm for fiction through the exploration of literary classics by writers such as Shakespeare, Orwell and Dickens, as well as contemporary works and those from other cultures, reflecting the changing and inclusive world around us.
 They will make links between the modern world and their own lives through the analysis of non-fiction texts and they will also compare and contrast varying genres of poetry, including themes of nature, war and relationships.
-Pupils will be inspired to write creatively by showcasing their imagination in narrative and descriptive formats of writing.
-Furthermore, learners will be offered a number of opportunities to develop their oral skills and confidence in front of their peers through yearly individual and group speaking activities.
+Pupils will be inspired to write creatively by showcasing their imagination in narrative and descriptive formats.
+Moreover, our learners will be offered a number of opportunities to develop their oral skills and communication confidence in front of their peers through yearly individual and group speaking activities.